 This diagram (not from the actual book) shows the rudiments of the system.
 I hadn’t thought of it this way before.
 But now I wonder about its application to the problem of “categorizing” several thousand plan forms of Akron-Auditorium churches.

 Indeed, my matrix already goes part way toward this goal of creating an algorithm which might be able to generate A-A churches.
 Imagine, if you will, a matrix similar to this with sanctuary-auditorium types along the side and Sunday school configurations across the top and you see the application of this idea in a very different context.
 With six auditoria (based on the location of the pulpit) and three Sunday school shapes (180°, 90°, and what I call “saddle bags”), there are eighteen possible combinations and permutations, and a few subsets.

 FOOTNOTE: Casually reviewing the book late last night I noticed what may be a side benefit of the SKIP system.
-There are, for example, only two strokes difference between the kanji for “water” and for “eternal”.
-Though that connection may not have been an intent of the dictionary writers, it does allow someone like me, grazing through the book with idle interest, to understand how the Japanese may have related two not dissimilar concepts in a poetic sense.
+There are, for example, only three strokes difference between the kanji for “water” and for “eternal”.
+Though that association may not have been an intent of the dictionary writers, it does allow someone like me, grazing through the book with idle interest, to understand how the Japanese may have related two not dissimilar concepts in a poetic sense.